-Distribution of Canine distemper disease is worldwide but because of the widespread successful vaccinations, it is much less common than it used to be in the 1970s.
+The distribution of Canine distemper disease is worldwide, but because of the widespread successful vaccinations, it is much less common than it used to be in the 1970s.

 It is still common in areas where the vaccination rate is not so high and where stray dogs have not cared about.
 Even in recovered dogs, the virus is still active and can be transmitted to healthy ones.
 Vaccination is the only best option to prevent canine distemper virus in healthy dogs.

 Puppies and old-aged dogs, which are not vaccinated, are easily prone to infection of Distemper.
 Homeopathic Veterinary medicine CANASULE No. 1 can be very useful to boost the immunity of your pet to fight against this distemper disease.

 Can a vaccinated dog be affected with Distemper?